All Episodes

 Yes, that's correct.

-Abraham is the figure of the chieftain, the leader of the tribe, you know, who God promises a great nation to and promises to spread his seed across the world and bless all people.
+Abraham is the figure of the chieftain, the leader of the tribe, who God promises a great nation to and promises to spread his seed across the world and bless all people.

-Moses is the judge and the leader of the nation in the twelve tribes of Israel come together.
+Moses is the judge and the leader of the nation in the 12 tribes of Israel come together.

-Well, he's the law giver who instances justice among the Israelites.
+Well, he's the lawgiver who instantiates justice among the Israelites.

 That's right.